Mountain Born

-Mountain Born is a children's historical novel by Elizabeth Yates.
-Set in the sparsely populated Rocky Mountains during the 19th century, it describes the life of a shepherd's family.
-The novel, illustrated by Nora Spicer Unwin, was first published in 1943 by Coward-McCann and was a Newbery Honor recipient in 1944.
-In 1972 a movie based on the book was broadcast on 'The Wonderful World of Disney'.
-Shot in Telluride, Colorado, it starred Sam Austin as the shepherd boy.
+Mountain Born is a 1943 children's historical novel written by Elizabeth Yates and illustrated by Nora Spicer Unwin.
+Set in the sparsely populated Rocky Mountains during the 19th century, it describes the life of a shepherding family.
+The novel was a Newbery Honor recipient in 1944.

+Film adaptation

+In 1972, a movie based on the book and shot in Telluride, Colorado, was broadcast on The Wonderful World of Disney.